 GSA has long recognized the importance of incorporating FOIA into its core mission.
 Several years ago, GSA transferred overall responsibility for the FOIA program from the Chief Administrative Services Officer to the General Counsel-GSA's Chief FOIA Officer.
 While the move allowed GSA to streamline its FOIA operations by putting all of its dedicated FOIA resources under one roof, the most significant benefit was greater visibility for the program at the highest levels of agency leadership.
 As one of the agency's senior political officials, GSA's General Counsel regularly highlights the importance of FOIA for agency leadership.
-This increase in visibility has resulted in more resources for the FOIA program, as well as more effective collaboration with components across the agency.
+This increase in visibility has resulted in more resources for the FOIA program, as well as more effective collaboration with service and staff offices across the agency.
 The move also resulted in new leadership for the FOIA program-generating new voices and new ideas about how to successfully manage the program.

 Further, GSA's Office of the General Counsel ("OGC") demonstrates the importance of FOIA from the top down.
-Each of OGC's career Senior Executive Service ("SES") members-including the Deputy General Counsel, all Associate General Counsels, and one Regional Counsel-has a requirement in their performance plan to contribute to the creation of an agency-wide FOIA curriculum, including the development of new training opportunities and resources for employees with various levels of FOIA expertise and responsibility.
+Each of OGC's career Senior Executive Service ("SES") members-including the Deputy General Counsel, all Associate General Counsels, and one Regional Counsel-has a requirement in their performance plan to contribute the development of new agency-wide FOIA training opportunities and resources for employees with various levels of FOIA expertise and responsibility.